Spring 2018: Application Deadlines

 Additional fees will be assessed for extension of program studies beyond a two-year period.

 The USC Price School scholarships are not awarded to Executive MHA students.
 Tuition assistance may apply for USC faculty and staff.
-Please check with the USC Benefits Office.
+For more information regarding financial services, please contact the USC Benefits Office.

 The USC Admission and Financial Aid Office provides financial aid packages to U.S. citizens and eligible non-U.S. citizens, mainly in the form of graduate school loans.
 Additional information is available to prospective applicants by contacting the USC Admission and Financial Aid office at http://www.usc.edu/admission/graduate/.